viCracker/cgi-bin/README.md

 # cgi-bin
-Worked with cgi, run it using pythonserver.
+configure a http-server. run it.